jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   before Christmas.
 This is the book you will likely spend the most time with in the months leading up to STEP1.
 * Consolidate resources: annotate other resources (Pathoma, Firecracker, etc) into this so you're not spread among five review books.
+Don't write every random fact or you'll clutter out the important things.
+This book is already distilled down to high concentration; only add a fact if it really helps clarify or was a key to some practice question.
 * You'll definitely want a hard copy to annotate, but also a PDF version for text search
 * Consider cutting off the binding so you can put it into a 3-ring binder for